 (For convenience in case an old-style ordinary single-wire aerial is to be used temporarily, standard aerial and ground terminals are provided on the receiver chassis.)

+Before Operating

-Before Operating Locate the radio at a suitable place in the room, with due consideration to convenience of operation, appearance, tone, and handy connection to the aerial terminals and an electric supply outlet.
+Locate the radio at a suitable place in the room, with due consideration to convenience of operation, appearance, tone, and handy connection to the aerial terminals and an electric supply outlet.
 For best tone, the set should be a short distance from the wall.

 Remove all cardboard packing material, packing tags, etc., from the chassis.
 Place the knobs (furnished in the envelope with these instructions) on the control shafts.
 Note that the "Station Selector" and "Slow-speed Tuning" knobs (see cut) are different from the others.
 The former goes on the thick (rear) portion of the tuning shaft and the latter on the thin portion.
-Push knobs (except the Slow-speed Tuning Knob) on to within about $\frac{1}{10}$ inch of the face of the panel.
+Push the knobs (except the "Slow-speed Knob") on to within about $\frac{1}{16}$ inch of the face of the panel.
+The knob with the gold-finished pointer is for the Wave Band Indicator (lower center) shaft.

 Insert the electric plug into the nearest electric supply outlet.
 Be sure the current is of the correct voltage and frequency (cycles), as called for on the nameplate on chassis.

+OPERATING INSTRUCTIONS

+Starting Operation

-OPERATING INSTRUCTIONS Starting Operation Study the illustration carefully before operating.
-Turn the "Volume control and on-off switch" to the right (clockwise) about half its range.
+Study the illustration carefully before operating.
+Turn the "On-Off Switch and Volume ' to the right (clockwise) about half its range.
 In a few seconds the tubes will be warmed up and the set ready to operate.